Gurobi/gurobi-optimods/docs/source/contributing.rst

 We use `black <https://github.com/psf/black>`_ to format all source code.
-``pre-commit`` takes care of this formatting when installed (see :ref:`Development Environment`) and runs checks automatically when you commit changes.
+``pre-commit`` takes care of this formatting when installed (see :ref:`contributing:development environment`) and runs checks automatically when you commit changes.
 To run code quality checks manually, run the following and ensure no issues are reported::